 Dazzle your guests by crafting cute little cotton Christmas trees.
-They are a budget-friendly alternative Christmas trees.
+They are budget-friendly alternative Christmas trees.

 Button Christmas Tree

 This mini button tree is a cool upcycled decoration.
-They can be placed on a mantel or can be turned into an adorable ornament.
+It can be placed on a mantel or can be turned into an adorable ornament.

 Sequin Christmas Tree

 Think about sequin crafting if you want to add some sparkling magic to your home.
 The color can be chosen according to personal desire.